spirom/spark-streaming-with-kafka/README.md

 that branch back to master until the new APIs become mainstream, which probably won't be anytime soon.
 The functional differences are causing me to reorganize the examples somewhat.

-Again, the details are explained in the
-[Spark 2.1.0 documentation](https://spark.apache.org/docs/2.1.0/streaming-kafka-integration.html).
+Again, the details of the experimental APIs are explained in the [Spark 2.1.0 documentation](https://spark.apache.org/docs/2.1.0/streaming-kafka-integration.html).